 Throughout the year, the Office of Graduate Education (OGE) hosts many opportunities for outreach, recruiting, and mentoring of students from diverse backgrounds.
 There are a number of ways that faculty members can get involved and these are outlined below.
-To indicate which programs or initiatives you would like to participate in, please fill out this survey or contact Samar Fahmy.
+To indicate which programs or initiatives you would like to participate in, please contact the OGE Recruitment Team.

 Outreach and Recruitment